- I’m Looking For …

 I really enjoy the communication involved in talking about and sharing artwork.
 Last year I went to Harvard University to exhibit some of the posters from my collection.
 I also went to Stanford, Germany, Edinburgh, Canada, Hong Kong.

 I'm here at the museum pretty much every day.
 I work at home in the morning, responding to emails.
 Then I'll usually come in after having lunch, and I stay longer on the weekends.
 I wrote the English text in the museum myself.
 It needs some updating.
 I still collect, too.
 What's the point of retirement?
 No, I like having something to do every day, especially something I built myself.

 I'm not much of a social person.
 I was never very good at drinking, so maybe that has something to do with making friends.
 Sometimes I meet with collectors and friends who are also interested in art and history, and when I go out to eat, I definitely prefer Shanghainese food.
 A lot of Shanghai is so different now, but there are still some interesting places left.

-is a top museum, but for such a large city, the facility could be better.
+The Shanghai Museum is a top museum, but for such a large city, the facility could be better.
 Imagine if you housed it in the HSBC Building on the Bund.
 Now that would be a world-class museum.